Real Tree Care

 MYTH #3: It’s better to use a fake tree because you can re-use it each year.

 Busted: That’s a very short-sighted perspective.
 According to research, most fake trees are only used 6 to 9 years before they’re disposed.
 Even if you would use one for 20 years or more, it will eventually be thrown away and end up in a landfill.
-And unlike real trees, which are biodegradable and recyclable, fake trees are always a burden on the environment.
+And unlike real trees, which are biodegradable and recyclable, fake trees are always a burden on the environment and produced in the US.

 MYTH #4: Christmas trees are a fire safety hazard and frequently catch on fire.